testflows/TestFlows-WebSite/source/handbook/index.md

     pass
 ```

-The same test can be defined using [TestScenario] decorated function.
+The same test can be defined using the [TestScenario] decorated function.
 See [Decorated Tests](#Decorated).

 ```python